purescript/spago/README.md

 #### I added a new package to the `packages.dhall`, but `spago` is not installing it.
 Why?

 Adding a package to the package-set just includes it in the set of possible packages you can depend on.
-However if you wish `spago` to install it you should then add it to the `dependencies` list in your `spago.dhall`.
+However, if you wish `spago` to install it you should then add it to the `dependencies` list in your `spago.dhall`.

 #### So if I use `spago bundle-module` this thing will compile all my js deps in the file?